 Spanish (Español) Este informe contiene información muy importante sobre la calidad de su agua beber.
 Tradúzcalo o hable con alguien que lo entienda bien.
+To request a paper copy call (606)-878-2494.

 To understand the possible health effects described for many regulated contaminants, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.